 I have two children, neither of whom lives in Melbourne.

 #6.
 There are several choices for breakfast.
-They all look delicious and healthy.
+They all look delicious.

-There are several choices for breakfast, all of which look delicious and healthy.
+There are several choices for breakfast, all of which look delicious.

 We use which for objects/things and whom for people.